History of European Jews in the Middle Ages: Jewish-Christian relations

 In England, many Jews worked and lived in small, mostly Christian towns.
 Historians interpret this as Jews feeling comfortable living and working in places surrounded by Christians.
 Another example some historians use to show Jewish attachment to their place in Western Christendom is the Jewish expulsion in France.
 After they were expelled in 1182, they returned in 1198.

 Even after multiple expulsions and persecutions, some Jews still returned to their hometowns.
 Once they returned, many prospered.
 In spite of royal restrictions attempting to limit their success.
 They built new synagogues.

 These examples are used by some historians to shine a light on a more positive relationship between the two religious groups.
 These historians believe that these stories of aid, neighborliness, and prosperity are more notable and significant than previously recognized.

 Scattered violence toward Jews occasionally took place during riots led by mobs, local leaders, and lower level clergy without the support of church leaders who generally followed Augustine's teachings.

 However, some historians do not agree with this view of history.
 Historian Daniel J. Lasker does not see the relationship of Christians and Jews in the same light.
 He contends that the expulsions Jews in Spain faced in 1492 were the product of the revolts seen a century earlier in 1391.
 Even though the relationship might have been positive, it ended on a negative note.
 The expulsions of the Jews in various regions is that ending, with a wide range of reasons behind them not just religion.
 The reason for the Jews returning to regions they were expelled from was not acceptance as to what happened, but a sense of comfort and familiarity.
 While Lasker acknowledges that Jews and Christians as having some positive relationships he does not want to write off the tension of the area.

-In the High Middle Ages, many European Jews were specialized as merchants, money-lenders or artisans, as they were largely excluded from crafts guilds and barred from owning land.
+In the High Middle Ages, many European Jews were specialized as merchants, money-lenders or artisans, as they were largely excluded from craft guilds and barred from owning land.
 In contrast, Julie L. Mell insists on the fact that much of the Jewish population was left at the lower end of the urban economic scale.